thedges/PSCommUserRedirect/README.md

 # PSCommUserRedirect
 Lightning component that allows a community user to redirect to their user, contact, or account records.
+This component fills a product gap where you cannot easily create community navigation items that take the user to their profile, contact, or account record.

 <b>To deploy and use this component:</b>
   1. Deploy the component to your org using "Deploy to Salesforce" button below